 That should pretty much define an aperture for you.
 But do you know the optimal amount of aperture?

 Is It Better to Have a Higher or Lower Aperture?

 I’ll just say that medium is premium.
 You get the best of both worlds without sacrificing the photo quality.

 Check out this chart to see the differences:

 Being stuck at a higher aperture of lens will just make everything bright.
 Which is good for low-light conditions, but it limits your depth of field.

-Exclusively using the lower aperture will force you to only shoot at bright conditions.
+Exclusively using the lower aperture will force you to only shoot in bright conditions.
 It does give you a deeper depth of field, which is often a good thing.

-It really depends on how you want the finished product to look like.
+It really depends on how you want the finished product to look.
 While aperture affects the depth of field and exposure, you can still do something about it later.

 Every option has its own special place for every photographer.

 The better option is to always adjust your aperture.
 So, let’s talk about a good aperture, shall we?